-“Since I learned to identify risks I feel more comfortable in helping other young people to use the Internet in a safer way,” Léo, 16, took part in the (Dé)clic project
+“Since I learned to identify risks, I feel more comfortable in helping other young people to use the Internet in a safer way,” Léo, 16, took part in the (Dé)clic project

 “I learned that there are strong risks associated with sexting.
-As this is a widespread practice among young people and in particular unaccompanied foreign minors it was very useful for me to understand these risks and learn how to avoid them”, Laura, a teacher working in a centre for unaccompanied foreign minors who became a coach in the (Dé)clic project.
+As this is a widespread practice among young people and in particular unaccompanied foreign minors it was very useful for me to understand these risks and learn how to avoid them”, Laura, a teacher working in a center for unaccompanied foreign minors who became a coach in the (Dé)clic project.

 According to a study conducted by EU Kids Online, 33% of children surveyed in Europe (11-16 years old) came into contact with strangers online, 14.5% received sexual images/videos, 9.5% encountered online contact in real life and 6.5% were harassed online.